 For those who serve or have served in the military and their families, USAA is an outstanding option.

-Geico is one of the largest insurance companies in the country and our pick for best overall auto insurance company.
-As a part of national holding company Berkshire Hathaway, Geico wrote over $33 billion in premiums in 2019, according to the National Association of Insurance Commissioners.
+Geico is one of the largest insurance companies in the country and our pick for the best overall auto insurance company.
+As a part of national holding company Berkshire Hathaway, Geico wrote over $34 billion in premiums in 2019, according to the National Association of Insurance Commissioners.

-Geico received a 4.5-star rating in our review for its availability, affordable cost, and excellent customer service.
+Geico received a 4.6-star rating in our review for its availability, affordable cost, and excellent customer service.
 The company holds an A++ financial strength rating from AM Best, which means that Geico is well-suited to pay claims to members.
-Read our Geico review to get information about coverage options and more.
+Read our Geico auto insurance review to get information about coverage options and more.

 Deciding On A Car Insurance Provider